rhysco8/CV/README.md

 **Boom Chicago** (April 2018 - January 2019)
 *Trainer and Performer*
-- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council.
+- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council
+- Collaboratively devised 2-hour theatre show, pitching and refining ideas and suggesting changes depending on budget and technical limitations
-- Performed 6 improvised comedy shows a week to an international audience.
+- Performed 6 improvised comedy shows a week to an international audience

 **Sofa.com** (January 2012 - March 2018)
 *Training and Induction Leader*
-- Onboarded new sales team members at flagship Chelsea showroom.
+- Onboarded new sales team members at flagship Chelsea showroom
-- Maintained training documents to reflect frequent changes to product line.
-- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
+- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge
-- I created Excel forms for calculating shifting daily targets to better track the showroom daily and monthly targets
+- Created spreadsheet for inputting daily revenue to track daily and monthly targets as well as monthly showroom sales reports to highlight the top performers in the showroom sales team
+- Maintained training documents to reflect frequent changes to product line